Strophox/sleeptober-bot/README.md

 ![Sleeptober 2024 Official Prompt List](Gallery/Sleeptober_2024_Official_Prompt_List.png)

-*This bots is developed heavily ad-hoc and just for fun :-)
+*This bot is developed heavily ad-hoc and just for fun :-)

-# Additional Notes

-- A file `sleeptober-bot_config.json` containing the Discord bot token in plain text is required.
-- A file `sleeptober-bot_data.json` containing bot data will be automatically created if it doesn't exist.